CandelaOlha/new-personal-website/README.md

 - [Adobe Color](https://color.adobe.com/es/create) for color picking
 - [Font awesome](https://fontawesome.com/) for icons

 In this case, I wanted to make an impact by using a simple but remarkable typeface.
-So I downloaded the "Circular St" font instead of using the ones from [Google Fonts](https://fonts.google.com/), which I usually choose for my projects.
+So I downloaded a free version of the "Circular St" font from the Internet instead of using the ones from [Google Fonts](https://fonts.google.com/), which I usually choose for my projects.

 ### Visit my website! 👇